mkyleUD/Caviness-HPC-Intro/_episodes/01-cluster.md

 There are also specialized machines used for managing disk storage, user authentication, and other infrastructure-related tasks.
-Although we do not typically logon to or interact with these machines directly, they enable a number of key features like ensuring our user account and files are available throughout the HPC system.
+Although we do not typically logon to or interact with these machines directly, they enable serval key features like ensuring our user account and files are available throughout the HPC system.

 > ## Shared file systems